woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 # Bencao Gangmu

-Li’s pharmacopeia had several drafts by the late 1570s; the published work contained 1,892 entries: 1,094 botanicals, 444 zoological items, 275 minerals, and 79 miscellaneous items.
+Li’s pharmacopeia, the _Bencao gangmu_ had several drafts by the late 1570s; the published work contained 1,892 entries: 1,094 botanicals, 444 zoological items, 275 minerals, and 79 miscellaneous items.
 Li’s bibliography consisted of a little under 1,000 sources, many of which weren’t included in previous texts.
 He also included many items China had received from trade, like grapes, carrots, pumpkins, yams, Panax pseudo-ginseng (also known as Himalayan or Nepal ginseng), Yasmin, tulips, and camphor.
 Some of these materials were from regions that weren’t formerly a part of the Chinese empire, either northwest or southwest, while others came through internationally.
 Even drugs like Opium and Theriac were mentioned in the pharmacopeia because of its growing popularity in China.
 There are 11,096 recipes and treatment methods and 1,094 drugs are made of plants.
 Li’s bencao, which took over 30 years of his life, was finished in 1587.
 <param ve-image
        label="Girl with a Pearl Earring"
        description="painting by Johannes Vermeer"